 Your check will be mailed by the 30th of the month.

 If you have any questions or concerns, please contact us by email.

 Para solicitar una solicitud en español, envíenos un correo electrónico.

-Thank you to Luther Automotive Foundation for supporting the recovery of over 20 individuals seeking treatment for eating disorders this spring.
-With You, with partners like the Luther Automotive Foundation, we renew and restore hope and health!
+Thank you to Luther Automotive Foundation and Vestar for supporting those seeking treatment for eating disorders this year.
+With You, with partners, we renew and restore hope and health!